HarryLuUMN/csci5980-group1/README.md

 Vision Mamba required a Linux environment for training.

-the code didn't included the model files due to the upload memory limitation of github.
+the code didn't included the model checkpoint files due to the upload memory limitation of github.